Jing Ke: Planning

 In 228 BC, the Qin army was already at the Zhao capital of Handan, and was waiting to approach the state of Yan.
-Jing Ke agreed to go to Qin and pretend to be a nobleman begging for mercy.
-According to events at the time, Dukang (督亢) (in present-day Hebei Province) was the first part of the Yan state that the Qin wanted, by reason of its fertile farmland.
-The plan was to present as gifts the map of Dukang and the severed head of the traitorous Qin general Huan Yi to the king of Qin, in order to approach him.
+At the time, Dukang (督亢, in present-day counties of Zhuozhou, Gaobeidian and Gu'an of Hebei province) was the first region of the Yan state that the Qin wanted to annex due to the region's fertile farmlands.

-At the time, General Huan Yi had lost favor with Qin and wanted revenge against it; whereas the Qin state put a bounty on capturing him of 1,000 gold pieces.
-Jing Ke went to Huan himself to discuss the assassination plan.
-Huan Yi believed that the plan would work, and agreed to commit suicide so that his head could be collected.
+The assassination plan plotted by Prince Dan was to have Jing Ke disguised as a nobleman ambassador visiting Qin to beg for mercy and surrender the map of Dukang (and thus also the administrative rights of the region) as gift for peace.
+At the time, a Qin general Fan Yuqi (identified as Huan Yi by Yang Kuan) had lost favor with the Qin court and fled to Yan in exile, and the Qin state wanted him for treason and had put a bounty of 1,000 gold pieces for his head.
+Jing Ke went to Fan Yuqi to personally discuss the assassination plan.
+Fan Yuqi, who wanted revenge against Qin, believed that the plan would work, and agreed to commit suicide so that his severed head could be collected as a more sincere gift to Qin, which would give Jing Ke the opportunity to get closer to King Zheng of Qin.

 Prince Dan then obtained the sharpest possible dagger, refined it with poison, and gave it to Jing Ke.
-To accompany him, Prince Dan assigned Qin Wuyang as his assistant.
-Qin Wuyang was known to have successfully committed murder at the age of 13.
+To accompany him, Prince Dan assigned Qin Wuyang, a hitman who was known to have successfully committed murder at the age of 13, as Jing Ke's assistant.

-In 227 BC, Prince Dan and other guests wore white clothing and white hats at the Yi River (易水) to send the pair of assassins off.
-Jing Ke reportedly sang a song "the wind blows, the Yi river freezes.
-The hero fords once, never to return!" (風蕭蕭兮易水寒，壯士一去兮不復還).
-The King of Qin received the message of visitors presenting a gift to him, and was willing to receive them at the city.
+In 227 BC, Prince Dan and other guests wore white clothing and white hats at the Yi River (易水) to send off the pair of assassins.
+Jing Ke reportedly sang a song "The wind howls, and the waters of the River Yi are cold.
+When a hero sets out, he never returns!" (風蕭蕭兮易水寒，壯士一去兮不復還) when his friend Gao Jianli came to farewell him.